 - Field Trip Reservation Form

 Structured programs at the Park are as unique and distinctive as the stories history tells.
 Set in authentic period settings, the Park’s individual structured programs deliver an incomparable historic experience through engaging activities, dynamic demonstrations and entertaining and informative costumed interpreters.
-These programs can be booked from August 31, 2017 through May 12, 2018.
+These programs can be booked from the end of August through mid-May.
 Note: One adult is free for every 10 students.
 Extra adults are $10 per person.

 DAYS: Tuesday – Thursday • TIMES: 9 a.m. & 11:30 a.m. • COST: $7 per student